blogmywiki/piCartWall/README.md

 Cartwalls are used in radio studios to play in jingles at the touch of a button.
 This is designed to do the same on a bog-standard Raspberry Pi connected to a touch screen.
 It does not require ANY other software or libraries to be installed, all you need is a Raspberry Pi with Raspbian installed, some WAV files in your Pi's defualt Music folder - and a touch screen for full effect.
 It could be used in student, hospital or community radio or for playing sound effects in a play.

 # How to set it up
 Place some WAV files in /home/pi/Music/ on your Raspberry Pi, up to 14.
 Any other files, including MP3s, will be ignored.
 Run picartwall.py and it will assign a button to the first 14 WAV files it finds in alphanumeric order.
-They layout is optimised for a 800x480 pixel display like the Pimoroni HyperPixel.
+The layout is optimised for a 800x480 pixel display like the Pimoroni HyperPixel.
 If you want to use a bigger display you could rejig the code.

 # How to use it
 Press a button.
 Noise comes out.
 It uses the default audio output which you can select in the normal way.
 You could use a USB DAC for better sound quality.